+division credit may be applied for courses in a second

+language and for courses required for a minor only.

+Literature Emphasis Core Requirements 15 hours

+Cultural Studies

+Select from:

+ENGL 3200 History of the English Language

-ENGL 3300 Women and Literature 3 hours
+ENGL 3300 Women and Literature

 ENGL 3410 African American Literature I

 ENGL 3420 African American Literature II

 ENGL 3501 Multicultural Literature

 ENGL 3510 Caribbean Literature

 ENGL 3620 Postcolonial Literature

-ENGL 4810 Special Topics in Women and Literature
+ENGL 4810 Special Topics in Women and Literature 3 hours

 Literature Emphasis: British Literature before 1660 3 hours

 Select from:

 ENGL 3150 Shakespeare

 ENGL 4200 Medieval Literature

 ENGL 4210 Renaissance Literature

 Literature Emphasis: British Literature after 1660 3 hours

 ENGL 4221 Seventeenth Century Literature

 ENGL 4222 Eighteenth Century Literature

 ENGL 4241 Romantic Literature

 ENGL 4242 Victorian Literature

 ENGL 4250 Modern British Literature

 ENGL 3620 Postcolonial Literature (if not applied in Cultural

 Studies)

 Literature Emphasis: American Literature before1850 3 hours

 ENGL 4100 Federal and Colonial Literature

 ENGL 4110 American Romanticism

 ENGL 3410 African American Literature I (If not applied in

 Cultural Studies)

-Literature Emphasis: American Literature after 1850 3 hours
+Literature Emphasis: American Literature after 1850

-ENGL 4120 American Realism and Naturalism 3 hours
+ENGL 4120 American Realism and Naturalism

-ENGL 4130 Southern Literature
+ENGL 4130 Southern Ellerature

-ENGL 4140 Modern American Literature 3 hours
+ENGL 4140 Modern American Literature

-ENGL 4150 Contemporary American Literature 3 hours

 ENGL 3420 African American Literature II (if not applied

 in Cultural Studies)

 ENGL 3501 Multicultural Literature (if not applied in

 Cultural Studies)

 The following courses may be applied in one of the above

 categories depending on the topic of the course: ENGL

 4610 Modern Poetry, ENGL 4630 The Short Story, ENGL

 4800 Special Topics in English, ENGL 4820 Studies in

 Drama, or ENGL 4900 Directed Research.

 Literature Emphasis: English Electives

 Choose seven 3000- or 4000- level ENGL courses that are not applied

 elsewhere in the program of study.

 Literature Emphasis: Guided Electives

 Courses applied to guided electives must be relevant to

 the student's educational or career goals, must be offered

 by the College of Arts and Sciences, and must be

 approved by the student's advisor or by the Head of the

 Department of Language and Literature.
 These must be

 3000-level or 4000-level courses, and two must have

 prefixes other than ENGL, e.g., HIST or CMS.
-Lowerdivision credit may be applied for courses in a second

-language and for courses required for a minor only.
+Lower-division credit may be applied for courses in a second language and for courses required for a minor only.

-language and for courses required for a fillinor offig.

-Total Degree Requirements

-120 Hours